Will DIRECTV Show Peacock's Bills-Chargers Game In Bars? - Making Television Easy Again!

 TV Answer Man, do you know if DIRECTV will show the Bills-Chargers game on Peacock in bars like they do the Sunday Ticket and Thursday Night Football? — Gordon, New Haven, Connecticut.

-Gordon, Peacock on Saturday night (December 23) will be the exclusive carrier of the San Diego Chargers-Buffalo Bills game at 8 p.m.
+Gordon, Peacock tonight (December 23) will be the exclusive carrier of the Los Angeles Chargers-Buffalo Bills game at 8 p.m.
 ET.
 The contest, which has playoff implications for the Bills, will not be available on any other network or streaming service except for local channels in the markets where the teams are based.

 Will DIRECTV Show Bills-Chargers In Bars?